kids-first/kf-rnaseq-workflow/README.md

 ### Run

 1) Outputs from the arriba and STAR Fusion runs are required ahead of time (main RNAseq worflow output)
+2) Gzipped rsem counts file, also generated in main RNAseq workflow
-2) `FusionGenome` shoould match what was used to run STAR Fusion
+3) `FusionGenome` should match what was used to run STAR Fusion

 ### Outputs